timyates/build-commons/README.md

 # build-commons

 This plugin pre-configures Gradle for providing a rich java build.
 It enables a number of other plugins, including Eclipse, PMD, Checkstyle, Findbugs, BuildDashboard.
-Also, it configures apiviz to generate UML schemas inside the Javadocs, provides a signature service, a wrapper task, pom generation and upload on OSSRH
+Also, it provides a signature service, a wrapper task, pom generation and upload on OSSRH

 ## Usage